FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: The FloorPlanCAD dataset

 \section{The FloorPlanCAD dataset}

-We are granted access to large-scale CAD drawings by our partners that are used in real-world production.
-Since the data is acquired from different partners and spans a long period of time, it gives much more varieties in the file formats, drawing styles and appearance of the objects.
-To the date of the submission, we have obtained $100$ projects including residential buildings, schools, hospitals, and large shopping malls with complicated structures.
-The number is still growing.
+We collect large-scale CAD drawings from public repositories of real-world architecture projects across the industries.
+Since the data is from different sources, it shows much more varieties in style and appearance of the objects.
+To the date of this revision, we have obtained over 100 projects including residential buildings, schools, hospitals, and large shopping malls with complicated structures.